 How do I become a Podiatrist?

-It is a profession of health sciences concerned with the research, prevention, diagnosis and treatment of deformities, pathologies, and injuries of the foot.
-Podiatrists improve people’s mobility, independence and quality of life for their patients.
+Podiatry is a profession of health sciences concerned with the research, prevention, diagnosis and treatment of deformities, pathologies, and injuries of the foot and associated structures – in relation with the body as well as the manifestations of systemic diseases – by all appropriate systems and technologies using scientific and professional specialised knowledge.
+They improve people’s mobility, independence and quality of life for their patients.

 If you have qualified outside of Ireland, you will find further information here.